redhat-hpc/slinky-on-openshift/README.md

 By default, the password for `user1` is `user1`

->[!NOTE]
-> Setting `UserKnownHostsFile` just prevents SSH from caching the server key as localhost, the security of authenticating the server is handled by the port-forward command to the OpenShift API server

 #### Run a job

 We can see that the nodes have checked into the cluster